-Springville City and Evergreen Cemetery personnel will begin spring clean-up on Monday, March 9th.
-Please remove decorations you have placed on graves by Sunday, March 8th or they may be removed and disposed of by cemetery personnel.
+Springville City and Evergreen Cemetery personnel will begin Memorial Day clean-up on Monday, June 1st.
+Please remove decorations you have placed on graves by Sunday, May 31st or they may be removed and disposed of by cemetery personnel.

 We consider it an honor and a privilege to care for the grounds and features of your loved one’s resting place.
 Our dedicated cemetery grounds maintenance staff takes pride in maintaining our grounds to the highest standards possible.
 General maintenance includes regular mowing and trimming of the grass, filling holes from previous interments, tree care and leaf mulching and removal.